 There are a limited number of team slots available.
 We are capping this years race at 10 teams.
 Form full teams and sign up early.
 If you are looking for additional teammates, we suggest reaching out and posting on our Facebook Page.

 What to Bring – Each team will need a GPS and a Digital Camera.
-Also, a clip board may be handy as there will be some reading and writing involved.
+A clip board may be handy as there will be some reading and writing involved.
 Walking/poking sticks will be a big help.
-Water, bug spray, and snack are probably a good idea too.
+Water, bug spray, and snacks are a good idea as well.

 Trail Conditions – The trail is mostly firm and dry.
 There will be little if any bushwhacking involved.

 Time/Distance – The total distance will be approximately 5 to 7 miles but that is still being finalized.

 Weather – We are having regular discussions with TPTB (i.e. we are praying) for good weather, but we plan to go rain or shine.
 I mean, after all, we’ll be back at base camp warm and dry regardless.
 Besides, weather should be viewed as part of the adventure.